xiaoli-dong/metagenomics_crash_course/annotation/MAGs_annotation.md

 #check MAG annotation
 >ls your_bin_id_metaerg
 ```
-## Extract MetaErg annotations for multiple MAGs
+## Extract MetaErg annotations for many MAGs
-Assume your interested MAGs are in a dirctory called "MAGs"
+Assume your interested MAGs are copied into a dirctory called "MAGs"
 ```
 >mkdir MAGs
 >cp your_interested_fasta_bin_files MAGs